Johandielangman/happybread-blog/content/posts/post-2.md

 ---
 author: Calvin Tran
-title: Example Content
+title: Content next
 date: 2022-03-15
 tags:
   - hugo
   - sample
-draft: "true"
 ---
+This is a draft